BIOGRAPHY

 Annie Strachan

-Sustainable processes and techniques are central to Annie’s practice.
+Craft, with a focus on sustainable processes and techniques, is central to Annie’s practice.
 Working with recycled materials including; wood, textiles and paper mâché, she creates small batch and one-off functional sculptures intended for everyday use in the home.

 Led by her training in ceramics and sculpture at Chelsea College of Art & Design, Annie applies techniques taken from slab building and woodwork.
 Set design, as seen in post-war Hollywood cinema, influences her approach to texture, colour and materiality.
 While architectural themes including; Modernism and Postmodernism are reflected through the creation of playful abstract forms.